Skip to main content

 Key issues

 • That the inquiry into the historical licensing and prescribing of Sodium Valproate announced by Minister Donnelly in November 2020 is established.
-Current status: Terms of reference approved by Cabinet in Jul 2023 - Department of Health seeking to recruit Chairperson and our colleagues in OACS Ireland are leading on engagement in this regard.
+Current status: Chair appointed and work of inquiry getting underway

 • That the three outstanding epilepsy nurse specialists promised in 2018, and for which funding was secured in 2022, be recruited.
 Current status: Funding approved in 2022 and awaiting recruitment of nurses.